CuriousOne23/WhenMathPrays/docs/PRINCIPLES.md

 This isn't just philosophy — it's how UREP was discovered, refined, and simplified.
 When complexity accumulates, we return to listening.
 When terms feel cluttered, we let them speak.
 When the equation resists, we give it space.
 And it shows us what it needed all along.

+**December 2025:** The 3L's led to the γ_self0 simplification.
+By listening to the cluttered equation (min(β^k,3) + G_b(b) both attempting to capture memory), watching the solution emerge (character baseline as displacement from equilibrium), we discovered a simpler, more elegant form.
+The mathematics prayed louder when we removed what it didn't need.

 ---

 This document provides scaffolding for defining and refining principles in UREP.